01 of 08

 07 of 08

 Cooking the fish is a snap.
 Heat the oven to 350 F. Butter an 8 by 8-inch baking dish and place carp fillets in it.
-Cover with a layer of lemon slices to keep the fish moist, or you could place some foil on top.Continue to 8 of 8 below.
+Cover with a layer of lemon slices to keep the fish moist or place some foil on top.Continue to 8 of 8 below.

 08 of 08